MicrosoftDocs/common-data-model-and-service/common-data-model/schema/core/industryCommon/Sustainability/SustainabilityCarbon/BusinessTravelType.md

 ms.author: cdmditeam
 ---

-# Business travel type in CloudforSustainabilityCarbonDataModel(BusinessTravelType)
+# Business travel type in Cloud for Sustainability carbon data model(BusinessTravelType)

 Entity used for classifying the type of business travel, as defined in the reporting company.